rodneyknaap/ZX81_ISSUE_3/README.md

 ---------------------------------------------

-PCBs will be ordered from the factory shortly in a combined order for several projects.
-I will build/test the prototype and this page will be updated further.
+Explanation of optional components for different functions:

+C11	47nF
+R27	1k
+optional tape input filter, don't populate and first test tape loading if tapes load fine, don't populate this filter

+D9	1N4148
+R31	390 ohm
+R32	560 ohm
+optional for USA TV output using RF modulator

+J12
+short when using cinch video output instead of a modulator

+R30	4k7
+populate for NTSC standard video output

+R56	10k
+populate for PAL standard video output

+PCB has been received and will be built and tested.

-The CPLD project is only an initial version, possibly more functions will be added or modified.
+The CPLD project zip file in the directory is only an initial version, possibly more functions will be added or modified.
-If so, I will share the update CPLD project here.
+If so, I will share the updated CPLD project here.

 Kind regards,